alfonsof/aws-java-examples/README.md

 ## Quick start

-The code is in several folders.
+The code for the samples is contained in individual folders on this repository.
 You can see the list:

 **Compute - Amazon EC2:**
 * [awsec2instances](/awsec2instances) - AWS EC2 instances: Example of how to handle AWS EC2 instances